Quickstart

 Run it

-defenseclaw quickstart --connector claudecodeReplace claudecode with codex, cursor, windsurf, geminicli, copilot, hermes, openclaw, or zeptoclaw to target the agent you actually use.
-If you skip --connector, quickstart consults ~/.defenseclaw/picked_connector (written by the installer when you passed --connector to it) and falls back to codex.
+defenseclaw quickstart --connector claudecodeReplace claudecode with codex, cursor, windsurf, geminicli, copilot, hermes, openhands, antigravity, opencode, omnigent, openclaw, or zeptoclaw to target the agent you actually use. quickstart configures one connector.
+If you skip --connector, it uses the single configured or detected connector; if more than one connector is configured/detected, or the installer hint disagrees with the detected connector, it exits and asks you to rerun with --connector <name>.

 Watch the report